Souhail-Bel/Bad-Apple-over-HTTP/README.md

 # Bad Apple over HTTP
 This is an **MJPEG** server used, in this case, to stream *Bad Apple!!
 PV*.
-Nonetheless, it use can be extended to any video or even feed from the video camera.
+Nonetheless, its use can be extended to any video or even feed from the video camera.
 ## Preview
 <img width="644" height="498" alt="Bad Apple streamed on 192.168.1.144:28333" src="https://github.com/user-attachments/assets/d4a6cdb7-9dda-46f6-9158-acd0db55473e" />